RealBonus/HBSFetchedTableController/README.md

 ## License

-TKParallaxScrollView is available under the MIT license.
+HBSFetchedTableController is available under the MIT license.
 See the LICENSE file for more info.